trevrobbbb/Exercise-06d-3D-Particles-Animation/README.md

 Run the game.
 You should be able to shoot the targets and the enemy.

 When you are happy with the result, go to Project->Export.
 Tap Add… and then select Mac OSX.
-The default settings should work; export the project as project.dmg.
+You will need to Add an Export Template for Godot 3.4.2.
+You will also need to set up an Identifier: com.c220.project should be sufficient.
+Otherwise, the default settings should work; export the project as project.dmg.
 If Godot tells you to download a template or other resources, follow those steps until you are able to export the file.

 If you are not using a Mac, feel free to export other project types to test.